Ilfracombe Women’s Fight Club

 From scrofula to chronic amnesia.

-And he’s been up to Slimbridge ten more times
+And he’s been up to Slimbridge a million times more

 Than a Canada Goose with a Visa.